 The problem is that there are so many Discord bots out there, it’s hard to figure out which ones you need for your server.
 Which is the best bot for moderation or keeping track of recruits?

-First, let’s cover the basics.
-Discord bots are online robots that perform specific functions in your sever.
+Discord bots are online robots that perform specific functions in your server.
 Some use webhooks to integrate with other applications.
 Others are chatbots that send specific messages at specific times.
 Others still have customizable interfaces that allow you to do a plethora of different things.

 When your server is small, you can do most of these things on your own.
 However, as you grow your Discord community, it gets harder and harder to manage, and that’s where the automation of discord bots can really come in handy.